 Restrict the possible repercussions to coworkers.

 In contrast to seeking advice, the interpersonal costs of decision delegation vanished when the decision involved their own schedule.
-When only they, and not their coworkers, could be affected by the decision, people might be more inclined to accept responsibility.
+When only they, not their coworkers, could be affected by the decision, people might be more inclined to accept responsibility.